Pornophobia is the Fear of Pornography or frequently may be the fear of using too much pornography.

 The good news is that the vast majority of people who suffer from Pornophobia will find a course of Psychological Therapy helps enormously.

-If you’re committed to overcoming your fear of pornography then we highly recommend following our Advanced Tranceformental CBT programme with Paul.
-Tranceformental CBT is available as Online Therapy if required.
+If you’re committed to overcoming your Pornophobia problems then we highly recommend following our Advanced Tranceformental CBT programme with Paul which is available as an Online Therapy as well as a self-directed programme.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-We offer all prospective clients an initial consultation to discuss your pornphobia problems prior to commencing any treatment plans.
+We offer all prospective clients an initial consultation to discuss your Pornophobia prior to commencing any treatment plans.

 During this consultation we will discuss the various options that are available to you and make a considered recommendation based on your individual personal circumstances.